OTP (One-time password) with soft token is one of the most widely-used 2FA (Two-factor authentication) or MFA (Multi-factor authentication).

 Do you want to disallow multiple uses of the same authentication token?
 This restricts you to one login about every 30s, but it increases your chances to notice or even prevent man-in-the-middle attacks (y/n) y

-n to allow multiple use of the same code.
+Set this to n to allow multiple use of the same code.

 By default, a new token is generated every 30 seconds by the mobile app.
 In order to compensate for possible time-skew between the client and the server, we allow an extra token before and after the current time.
 This allows for a time skew of up to 30 seconds between authentication server and client.
 If you experience problems with poor time synchronization, you can increase the window from its default size of 3 permitted codes (one previous code, the current code, the next code) to 17 permitted codes (the 8 previous codes, the current code, and the 8 next codes).
 This will permit for a time skew of up to 4 minutes between client and server.
 Do you want to do so? (y/n) y